swiftlang/sourcekit-lsp/Contributor Documentation/Modules.md

 A collection of utilities useful for writing tests for SourceKit-LSP and which are not specific to a single test module.

+### SKUtilities

+Types that should be shared by the different modules that implement SourceKit-LSP but that are not generic enough to fit into `SwiftExtensions` or that need to depend on `SKLogging` and thus can’t live in `SwiftExtensions`.

+### SemanticIndex

+Contains the interface with which SourceKit-LSP queries the semantic index, adding up-to-date checks on top of the indexstore-db API.
+Also implements the types that manage background indexing.

 ### sourcekit-lsp

-This executable target that produces the `sourcekit-lsp` binary.
+The executable target that produces the `sourcekit-lsp` binary.

 ### SourceKitD